rocLv/gitlab/doc/user/application_security/dast/index.md

    [run](#run-a-saved-on-demand-scan) it later.

 The on-demand DAST scan runs and the project's dashboard shows the results.

+### Scheduled on-demand scans

+A scan can be scheduled to run at a set date.
+The schedule can be recurring.
+The following repeating options are available:

+- Every day
+- Every week
+- Every month
+- Every 3 months
+- Every 6 months
+- Every year

+To schedule a scan, do the following:

+1. Fill the on-demand scans form as described in [Create and run an on-demand scan](#create-and-run-an-on-demand-scan).
+1. Check the **Schedule scan** checkbox.
+1. Select a timezone, date and time in the **Start time** section.
+1. Select an option in the **Repeats** dropdown.
+    - Select **Never** to run the scan once.
+    - Select any other option for a recurring scan.
+1. Save the scan.

+> **NOTE:**
+> Selecting **Save and run scan** results in the scan running immediately after it is saved _and_
+> at the scheduled time.
+To only run the scan at the scheduled time, select **Save scan**.

 ### List saved on-demand scans